offbynull/learn/Math/input/input.md

 TODO: a proper fraction is one where teh numerator is less than the denominator, for example 1/2.

+TODO: a complex fraction is a fraction in which the numerator or denominator contains a fraction. to simplify, remember that the fraction bar means division.

 TODO: converting a fraction to a mixed number is division.

 11/6